 TARA WIBREW (Associate Producer) has a Masters in Arts Management from the University of Oregon.
 Her background includes theatre performance, directing, administration, costume design, and stage management, including training at NYU’s Tisch School of the Arts’ Atlantic Theatre School.
-OCT credits include: direction of Melancholy Play, Vanya and Sonia and Masha and Spike, A Bright New Boise, and August: Osage County; acting roles in Shrimp & Gritts: She's Gone and boom; stage management for Clybourne Park; and costume design for The Real Thing and Next Fall.
+Select OCT credits include: direction of Middletown, Melancholy Play (#GoTeamAlmond), Vanya and Sonia and Masha and Spike, A Bright New Boise, and August: Osage County; and acting roles in The Flick, Shrimp & Gritts: She's Gone and boom.
 Other select directing credits include The Pillowman, The Last Days of Judas Iscariot, and Cyrano de Bergerac.
-In her spare time, Tara sings lead for Soul Restoration Project.
+In her spare time, Tara co-hosts a podcast called What The Musical and sings lead for Soul Restoration Project.
 Email: Tara@octheatre.org

 MARY WETHERBEE (Box Office Manager & Volunteer Coordinator) began her involvement with theatre in high school where she acted in several plays.
 She holds a B.A. from Penn State in Social Work.
 Mary’s acting credits at Oregon Contemporary Theatre include Life in the Theater and the Northwest Ten plays Paper is Dope and Savage & Strawberry.
 She has also performed monologues with Actors Table and is active in the Eugene Shakespeare Club and Reader’s Theater.
 Email: Mary@octheatre.org